danomatika/tinyobject/README.md

 On Ubuntu/Debian, you would do the following:

     sudo apt-get install libtinyxml2-dev

+On Windows, it is recommended to use [Msys2](https://www.msys2.org).
+Install the build tool chain (make, gcc or clang, pkgconfig, autconf, automake, libtool) and the tinyxml2 package:

+    # 32 bit
+    pacman -S mingw-w64-i686-tinyxml2

+    # 64 bit
+    pacman -S mingw-w64-x86_64-tinyxml2

 This is an automake project, so build the lib & test with: